mayasharma2110/Keep-Riding/README.md

 The three main colours used in the website are yellow (palegoldenrod), brown (saddlebrown) and blue (royalblue).
 I picked these colours because I wanted the colour theme to match that of horse riding (brown/beige) however I also wanted some colour to stand out which is why some elements turn blue when the user hovers over them.
-I also used DarkSlateGrey and whitesmoke colours for some of the text.
+I also used DarkSlateGrey and whitesmoke colours for some of the text colour.

 ### Typography